Competitive Exclusion in an Artificial Foraging Ecosystem: Discussion

-In the seasonal ecosystem, zones of potential coexistence are identified based on the infertility of two competing species, the length of the seasons, and variables of the winter modeled.
-Due to the numerous random decisions made in the generation of an artificial ecosystem coupled with the complex behavior that emerges, any one run in the identified zones of potential coexistence can result in fast extinction of either or both species, a slow trend to extinction for either species, coexistence for a "long time", or even commensalism: one species' presence improving the probability of survival for the other species.
+In the seasonal ecosystem, zones of potential coexistence are identified based on the infertility of two competing species, the length of the seasons, and the modeled winters.
+Due to the large number of stochastic spatial and reproductive decisions made in the generation of this artificial ecosystem, any one run in the identified zones of potential coexistence can result in fast extinction of either or both species, a slow trend to extinction for either species, coexistence for \textquote{a very long time}, or even commensalism.
+While MCT describes these spatial and temporal ensembles as mean density fields with scale transition factors, the actual population trajectories provide a valuable perspective for what might be observed in laboratory field work.

-The complex behaviors of finite population of two species competing for the same resource in constant and seasonally varying environments were successfully modeled by a simple agent based model of an artificial foraging ecosystem.
-This modeling provides spatial and temporal data at the individual level which compliments both field work on finite populations and theoretical modeling done on population densities without spatial constraints.
+Varying resource environments modeled on seasons reveals the fragility of low infertility species.
+One species ($f_{10}$) was shown to be highly likely to go extinct in the RMLC seasonal model (Figure \ref{fig:seasonSingleXtime}).
+But by adding the high infertility species as a resident, this two-species ecosystem improved the survivability of the $f_{10}$ species compared to its single species survivability, demonstrating a commensal effect.
 The inability of a low infertility species to survive in seasonal single species ecosystems suggests that the origin of a coexistence ecosystem would only occur as an invasion of a low infertility species into a high infertility resident population.

-The artificial ecosystem provided details on the complex relationship between species intrinsic growth rate and storage capability, the environments carry capacity, and the zones of potential coexistence.
-While qualitative insight has been gain by using modern coexistence theory, no direct quantitative mapping of these results to the theory was achieved.

-The significant sensitivity of population trajectories to the underlying stochastic processes within the same ecological parameters (species and environment) provide an important perspective on competitive exclusion and coexistence.
-This artificial ecosystem approach supports study of possible niches for coexistence based on spatial or metabolic differences.
+The significant sensitivity of persistence and extinction events to the underlying individual stochastic movement processes for finite populations within the same ecological parameters (species and environment) provide an important perspective on competitive exclusion and coexistence.
+This artificial ecosystem approach supports study of possible niches for coexistence based on spatial, seasonal, individualistic movements, and metabolic differences; and allows scaling to larger metacommunities.